ngtien137/CornerCardView/README.md

 ```

-TAG is the version of library.
+* TAG is the version of library.
 If you don't know, remove it with +
+* Or you can get version of this module [here](https://jitpack.io/#ngtien137/CornerCardView)
 ## All Attributes
 ```
   <com.lhd.views.cornercard.CornerCard